sandrorzimmer/search_info_system/README.md

 When users hover cursor over the info and its box becomes blue, we can notice that the cursor turns into a hand cursor.
 This means that there is an action possible over the box.
 If users click on the info box, the body text will be copied to the clipboard.
 Every time users click on an different info box, the clipboard content is updated to the last info clicked.

+## Users

+It is important to notice that evey user is only able to see his own information.
+If you store an info and log in with other user name, that info will not be visible.
+Each user is independent to manage his tags and infos.

 ## Future improvements

 There are always room to make a system better.